Where to Ski in December

 Where to stay in Norefjell

-As previously mentioned, the 4*+ Norefjell Ski & Spa is an outstanding hotel boasting facilities that'll keep you living a life of luxury.
+The 4*+ Norefjell Ski & Spa is an outstanding hotel boasting facilities that'll keep you living a life of luxury.
 It'll bring a smile to your face when you think back to enjoying a glass of bubbly in the outdoor infinity pool whilst being showered with snowflakes.
 It does for me!

 The kids will always be entertained with an indoor climbing wall, air hockey table, pool table and a large indoor swimming pool.

 "A beautiful calm resort away from the heavy crowds.
-The Ski & Spa Hotel was perfect for our family stay - we stayed happily cocooned in the hotel during the evenings with the swimming pool and saunas at our disposal."
+The [Norefjell] Ski & Spa Hotel was perfect for our family stay - we stayed happily cocooned in the hotel during the evenings with the swimming pool and saunas at our disposal."
 Amruta Lacy-Colson

-Where to stay in Trysil
+Where to stay in Myrkdalen

-Kvitfjell - for the families
+Kvitfjell - for the first-timers

 A family has fun on the Kvitfjell slopes © Norway Home of Skiing